California law allows you to recover lost wages in

 - Proof of an employer’s policies for such income;

-- An employer letter specifying the amount the plaintiff would have been expected to receive; and
+- An employer letter specifying the amount you would have been expected to receive; and

 - Proof that any conditions for earning the extra income were (or would have been) satisfied.